 After working in a corporate job for 3 years, I took one year off to travel abroad.
 It was during this time that I decided to switch careers and try my luck as a daytrader in New York.
 I wanted to be in the center of the action, where everything happened.
 Being in such a place increases your chance to meet the best traders in the world, learn with them and participate in the same events they attend.
 I made some contacts with a few prop firms and discovered that I could get all the infrastructure needed along with free training to become a professional daytrader.
 I packed my bags and went to NYC in September of 2006.

 Arriving there, I started filling out the account paperwork and was told that I needed to make a $30k deposit to start.
-Since I am a foreign, I could not start with the minimum deposit of $5k.
+Since I am a foreigner, I could not start with the minimum deposit of $5k.
 I was really upset because back home, they told me I could open an account with 5k.
 I managed to fund my account with the amount necessary and moved along.

 In the first few days, I met my mentors and traders who were starting just like me.
 I got acquainted with all trading software and started to receive the first training sessions.
 In the same week, I had the opportunity to sit next to one of the mentors and owners of the firm to follow his trading.
 He made $2k in 40 minutes and sent hundreds of orders.
 I was shocked and excited for the opportunity to watch him make real money.
 I kept watching him for a few more days and finished my theoretical training.